fs-kanayama/reactlandia-bolerplate-lite/README.md

      - [redux-first-router-link](https://github.com/faceyspacey/redux-first-router-link)
      - [redux-first-router-restore-scroll](https://github.com/faceyspacey/redux-first-router-restore-scroll)

   - (optional) Static export.
 If your app does not need complex dynamic routing, it can be rendered to a set of HTML and CSS files ready to be deployed to a static hosting, without need for Node.js server.
-This functionality is Similar to Next.js "export" command and to frameworks like Gastby.js.
+This functionality is Similar to Next.js "export" command and to frameworks like GastbyJS.
+Also all coolest kids in the town already do things *serverless*.
+Do you?

   - (optional) Page-based architecture.
 If you are familiar with Next.js, you will feel like at home.